eliheuer/titillium-web-vf/README.md

 ![basic specimen](https://github.com/eliheuer/titillium-web-vf/blob/master/docs/specimens/basic-specimen.gif)

 ## Building From Source
 To build the fonts and update the specimens, run `python sources/BUILD.py` from the root directory of this repo.
 A few dependancies are requiered for this to work, please see the source documentation [here](https://github.com/eliheuer/titillium-web-vf/tree/master/sources).
+A video demo showing how to use the build script is available [here](https://www.youtube.com/watch?v=ysZaqfD7Yfs&t=731s).

 ## License